d12frosted/elpa-mirror/melpa/cdlatex-readme.txt

      and positions the cursor inside.
    - when a numeric prefix argument is supplied, the command acts on whole words before the cursor.
+   - Furthermore, if there is an active region, the change will apply to the content of that region.

    In order to insert a normal quote, you can press the quote character twice.
 Also, if the key character is not associated with